TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 With the widespread availability of bike rentals, exploring Singapore on a bike makes for an appealing exercise option, given its slow pace and scenic views.
 Heck, you can even tour the Southern Islands by bike, should the mainland get a bit boring.

-Whether you’re looking for a way to burn off those extra calories from all that CNY feasting, or a seasoned veteran of the many long-distance biking trails, you’ll want to check out the newly-opened Eastern Corridor.
+Whether you’re looking for a way to burn off extra calories, or a seasoned veteran of the many long-distance biking trails, you’ll want to check out the newly-opened Eastern Corridor.
 The 18km long trail is essentially a truncated version of the Eastern Coastal PCN, with both routes sharing some of the same paths.

 How long does it take to cycle the Eastern Corridor?